AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 This command defines a renderable object in terms of its already-defined mesh, plus a reference to an existing bitmap that provides its coloring, via the texture coordinates used by the mesh.
 The same mesh can be used multiple times, with the same or different bitmaps for coloring.
+The bitmap must be in the RGBA8888 format (4 bytes per pixel).

 ## Set Object X Scale Factor
 <b>VDU 23, 0, &A0, sid; &48, 6, oid; scalex;</b> :  Set Object X Scale Factor